Carlos Queiroz: Return to Iran

 The World Cup took place for Iran amidst the backdrop of the Mahsa Amini protests.
 Queiroz said that his players had the right to protest as long as it conformed with the regulations of the tournament.
 He took issue with BBC reporter Shaimaa Khalil asking Iran player Mehdi Taremi for his opinion on the protests, and questioned her on whether she would ask the other teams in Iran's group about the British and American withdrawal from Afghanistan.

 Qatar

 Queiroz was appointed manager of the Qatar national team in February 2023, succeeding Félix Sánchez, who led them at the 2022 FIFA World Cup which they hosted.
+He signed a contract until the 2026 World Cup.

+On 6 December 2023, after twelve matches with Queiroz charge, consisting of four victories, three draws and four losses, the Qatar Football Association announced that his contract had been terminated by mutual agreement, and he had been replaced by Tintín Márquez.

+Oman

+On 15 July 2025, Queiroz became the head coach of Oman.
+Under his tenure, Oman failed to qualify for the 2026 FIFA World Cup in a heartbreaking fashion, losing to the United Arab Emirates despite holding Qatar goalless.

 Controversy

 Prior to the final 2014 World Cup qualification match against South Korea, Queiroz was angered by the comment made from Choi Kang-hee, the head coach of South Korea, who complained that Iran did not provide the training facilities with sufficient qualities during South Korea's away qualification match against Iran on 17 October 2012.
 Choi stated that South Korea would defeat Iran to help Uzbekistan qualify for the World Cup finals with South Korea, and that Iran would have to watch the World Cup on television.
 In response, Queiroz severely criticized Choi in his official comments and mocked him by wearing a T-shirt displaying Choi's face.

 After Iran's victory against South Korea in their final qualification match, Queiroz showed his anger at the South Korean national coach with a raised fist gesture, which was deemed offensive by the South Korean players and staff, almost causing a fight between the two teams.
 As a result of the altercations, Sosha Makani was suspended for their opening match of the 2014 World Cup.
 Queiroz had answered previously to Choi that Iran had fairly shared what they had with the South Korean national team on their visit to Iran.